 Neither the Department of Student Health nor the College Dean's office issues excuses for class absence or for missed quizzes.
 Only the instructor, not the Dean, can determine if the student can make up missed work.
 However, excuses for absences from final examinations must come only from the Dean's office.

 Note: Faculty may drop students from their class who are not in attendance on the first day of the semester.

-Students should be aware that the faculty have the authority to require 100% attendance and participation.
-Before the class withdrawal deadline, The dean's office, upon request from a faculty member, may disenroll a student with a grade of W. Once the class withdrawal deadline passes, the instructor may ask that the student be removed from the class and a grade of F will be assigned.
+Faculty have the authority to require 100% attendance and participation.
+Before the class withdrawal deadline, The Dean's office, upon request from a faculty member, may disenroll a student; if the drop deadline has passed the student will incur a grade of W. Once the class withdrawal deadline passes, the instructor may ask that the student be removed from the class and a grade of F will be assigned.